SwiftERM Hyper-personalisation for ecommerce email marketing

 Value optimisation from an organisation’s data, analytics and AI portfolio requires an integrated set of value engineering activities and competencies.
 First, building a value story identifies and articulates stakeholder impact on processes, activities and decisions from D&A initiatives in business terms.
 This is needed to get buy-in from business peers and establish how results will be measured.

-This also provides the foundational value assumptions needed to prioritise investments as part of portfolio optimisation and D&A strategy and operating model development.
+This also provides the foundational value assumptions needed to prioritise investments as part of portfolio optimisation D&A strategy and operating model development.
 Value stream analysis and design thinking are techniques that can help identify potential high-value, cross-enterprise options and decisions.
 Measuring outcomes using outcome-driven metrics that link technical outcomes to business outcomes and adjusting the portfolio as needed ensures the organisation is realising the expected value.

 Why Trending: